REANA-Client¶

 Validate workflow specification file.

-The validate command allows to check syntax and validate the reana.yaml workflow specification file.
+command allows to check syntax and validate the reana.yaml

 Examples: